 Women's Fashion (Contemporary Brands)

 Best: Poshmark.
-This is Poshmark's core market.
-Lululemon, Madewell, Free People, Anthropologie, J.Crew — the 25-45 female demographic shops here specifically for these brands.
-Poshmark's social features (sharing, parties, bundles) drive fashion sales in ways Mercari and eBay can't match.
+Lululemon, Madewell, Free People, Anthropologie, J.Crew — Poshmark's 25–45 female demographic shops here specifically for these brands.
+Sharing, Posh Parties, and bundle offers drive fashion sales in ways Mercari and eBay can't match.
+Cross-list to Mercari as secondary.
+Skip eBay unless it's a hard-to-find size.

 Men's Fashion